Sliding Glass Walls - FAQs

-Q: How does your Frameless Sliding Glass Door System operate?
+Q: How does your sliding glass walls system operate?

 Q: Do I have to open all sliding glass panels to enjoy my space, or what (if any) options do I have?

-A: You can open your sliding glass door system in whatever way you see fit — that’s the beauty of our system.
-We offer flexibility that other systems may not; because the sliding glass panels operate individually, you have the ability to create any type of opening you desire — half open, partially open, fully open, two panels open — the options are endless.
+A: You can open your exterior and interior glass wall systems in whatever way you see fit — that’s the beauty of our system.
+We offer flexibility for our sliding glass walls that other systems may not; because the sliding glass panels operate individually, you have the ability to create any type of opening you desire — half open, partially open, fully open, two panels open — the options are endless.
 Another added feature is that when opened and stacked, each panel magnetically locks to one another, so if a strong gust of wind comes, or if anything accidentally bumps into the panels, they will stay securely locked in place.